 - Describe the coming change in great detail

-- Identify which of these people will need to change major parts for their work-pattern
+- Identify which of these people will need to change major parts of their work-pattern

 - Try to identify what is ‘over with’ for everyone in the organization

-Once the losses have been identified, it is important to bring these out into the open and give legitimacy to them, as well as show compassion for those affected.
-One can expect and should accept signs of grief, and not misunderstand this as bad work ethic.
-As in other grief processes, one can expect denial, but this should not go on for a long time without being addressed.
-For those who experience the greatest loss, one should be able to compensate for the losses, possibly through new status, formal training and courses, help someone with not losing face etc.
+Upon identifying the losses, it holds significance to openly acknowledge and legitimize them.
+Compassion shows a deep understanding of the challenges they may be facing and reinforces the sense that their well-being matters.
+One can expect and should accept signs of grief, and not misunderstand this as a bad work ethic.
+For those who experience the greatest loss, one should be able to compensate for the losses.
+Possibly through new status, formal training, and courses, helping someone with not losing face, etc.

 Inform over and over again

 One should inform employees over and over again.
 Postponing messages to spare the affected individuals is not a recommended course of action.
 Individuals within the organization may take time to grasp and adapt to information perceived as threatening.
 To elaborate, ensuring an uninterrupted information flow is paramount.
 This necessitates ongoing communication across a wide array of channels—ranging from meetings and emails to various social media platforms.
 This could again impact their skill to capably convey ideas to their directed members.
 As a consequence of this, challenges may arise in efficiently and effectively communicating.
 These are vital information to the representatives under their management.